newprogrammer1/ProjectOrange-VersionJS-iOS/README.md

 #Project Summary

 We are making a game to publish on the iOS App Store.
-The Developers are doing a great job so far
+The Developers are currently making the game with JS.

 #ChangeLog